UIM-Community/perluim/README.md

 }
 ```

+# Features

+- Default structure (need to work on deamon)
+- Actions on hubs/robots/probes/packages
+- First step to work with UIM Rest (Need more work on this part..)
+- Better logs

 # Contribution welcome

 - Better UMP class (to do action on the REST API, and switch UMP if needed, HTTP request etc..).